Rediscovering RD Aisa Sama Na Hota

 Mere humrahi jo tum na hote…

-Throughout the song Ramesh Aiyyers Bass guitar does not leave you for a second.
+Throughout the song Ramesh Aiyyer's Bass guitar does not leave you for a second.
 Its complementary to all the sounds and also fills all the musical pauses in the song.
 The interesting part of RD’s bass sounds is that it can't be compared to that in rock music where it basically follows the rhythm chords.
 It is more like a progressive form of jazz where bass most definitely follows a different and complicated chord pattern.
 Its like telling a lead guitarist to play bass guitar!
 But despite all these technicalities it was his ability to make his music so listenable that you can enjoy songs without knowing or caring for the inherent technicalities and complexities that are behind the melody and rhythm.
-Yes it’s amazing the way he mixed melody with Rock!
+Yes, it’s amazing the way he mixed melody with Rock!
 Many times I feel that the music channels on TV should educate the audience of these nuances of music.
 The masses would then begin to appreciate the greatness of all forms of music.

-Raahen wohi waadi wohi badla kucch naheen,
+Raahen wohi waadi wohi badla kucch nahin,

 Phir bhi tere milne se hai duniya kyun haseen;